CHCAA-EDUX/scientific-computing-01/classes/class2.md

 (True and True) and (True == False)
 ```

-8) Write code that prints "Hello" if 1 is stored in `spam`, prints "Howdy" if 2 is stored in `spam`, and prints "Greetings!" if anything else is stored in spam.
+8) Write code that prints "Hello" if 1 is stored in `spam`, prints "Howdy" if 2 is stored in `spam`, and prints "Greetings!" if anything else is stored in spam. # Which data-type is `spam` supposed to be here?
+A variable?

 9) What is an infinite loop and what keys can you press if your program is stuck in one?

 10) What is the difference between break and continue statements?

-11) Write a program that prints the numbers 1 to 10 using a for loop.
+11) Write a program that prints the numbers 1 to 10 using a for loop. # Virker væsentligt nemmere end 1)? ;-)

 <details>
   <summary>Hint</summary>